CodeMMLU: A Multi-Task Benchmark for Assessing Code Understanding & Reasoning Capabilities of CodeLLMs: Experimental Results

 \paragraph{Selection bias in MCQs format}

-We experimented evaluating with multiple answer order permutations (follow \cite{llm-mcq-bias}), the result displayed significant inconsistent behavior exhibited by LLMs when swapping golden answer positions.
+We experimented with multiple answer order permutations (follow \citep{llm-mcq-bias}), the result displayed significant inconsistent behavior exhibited by LLMs when swapping golden answer positions.
 As presented in Table \ref{fig:humaneval-alignment}, the model's performance changes dramatically in each answer order configuration, which is based on the correct answer's position.
-The LLMs accuracy fluctuates between different permutations (i.e. DeepSeek-Coder-34B $\Delta\sigma=36.66$), demonstrating how sensitive it can be to the structure and order of answers (Figure \ref{fig:intro_bias}).
+The LLM's accuracy fluctuates between different permutations (i.e. DeepSeek-Coder-34B $\Delta\sigma=36.66$), demonstrating how sensitive it can be to the structure and order of answers (Figure \ref{fig:intro_bias}).
+However, Table \ref{tab:appendix_mcq_bias} indicate the different of MCQ bias between strong models (e.g GPT-4o, Claude3-orpus) and others, which highlight the consistency and robustness among them (see discussion in \ref{appendix:mcq_bias}).

 \paragraph{Disagreement between Open-ended generation benchmark and MCQ Code completion} A notable finding from our experiments is the discrepancy in model performance between open-ended benchmarks and multiple-choice formats.
-Specifically, when comparing the original HumanEval questions with their multiple-choice equivalents in our CodeMMLU code completion set, we found that models that perform well on HumanEval do not consistently replicate their success in CodeMMLU.
-For instance, when evaluating identical questions across both formats, the number of cases where models answered both correctly or both incorrectly was unexpectedly low.
+Specifically, when comparing the original HumanEval questions with their multiple-choice equivalents in our CodeMMLU code completion set, we found that models performing well on HumanEval do not consistently replicate their success in CodeMMLU.
+For instance, when evaluating identical questions across the formats, the number of cases where models answered both correctly or incorrectly was unexpectedly low.
 The correlation scores in Figure \ref{fig:humaneval-alignment} further illustrate the weak alignment of success between these two benchmarks, revealing that performance in open-ended tasks does not reliably predict performance in multiple-choice coding tasks.

-This lack of alignment suggests that traditional benchmarks might overestimate a model's understanding by focusing too narrowly on code generation.
-The MCQ format in CodeMMLU forces models to engage with more complex reasoning and contextual understanding, exposing weaknesses that remain hidden in generative tasks.
+This lack of alignment suggests that traditional benchmarks might overestimate a model's understanding by focusing too narrowly on code generation, which is highly susceptible to data leakages.
+In contrast, CodeMMLU requires the models to engage in complex reasoning to understand code and solve software engineering problems.